Mckenkoe/Simple-Genetic-Algorithm/README.md

 # Simple-Genetic-Algorithm
 A simple genetic algorithm to generate a string of ‘1’s of length 20.

-Perform 50 runs, and finds the average generation number at which the GA converges.
+Performs 50 runs, and finds the average generation number at which the GA converges.

 Prints out, on each generation cycle, the fitness of the best